Skip to content

 • change the MQTT topic

-With qbee Node-RED templating you can do all this on a device or group level through the templating engine.
+With templating you can do all this on a device, group or tag level with the templating engine.

 Ignore editor warnings when defining numbers as string